OpenLiberty/docs/README.md

 5. After you have reviewed and verified your navigation updates on the draft site, add your changes to staging.

-    _Do not open a PR from `draft-nav` to `staging`_.
-Since `draft` and `staging` have separate navigation files with different content, you must re-create your changes on the `staging-nav` branch and PR that branch top `staging`.
-Follow the same process you used in steps 1-4, but instead of working in the`draft-nav` and `draft` branches, make your changes in `staging-nav` and PR them to `staging`.
+    _Don’t open a PR from `draft-nav` to `staging`_.
+Since `draft` and `staging` have separate navigation files with different content, you must re-create your changes on the `staging-nav` branch and PR that branch to `staging`.
+Follow the same process you used in steps 1 - 4, but instead of working in the`draft-nav` and `draft` branches, make your changes in `staging-nav` and PR them to `staging`.

 6. After your PR to staging has been reviewed, approved, and merged, request a build of the staging site.
 For build instructions, see step 5 of [Publishing a new topic](#Publishing-a-new-topic).

-7. After you have verified your changes on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), ask a docs maintainer to open a PR from `staging` to `vNext`.
+7. After you verify your changes on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), ask a docs maintainer to open a PR from `staging` to `vNext`.
 Your updates will publish with the next scheduled release.